How to Jump-Start Your Family History Research

 Rhonda is the editor of the Western New York Genealogist, the quarterly publication of the WNY Genealogical Society and has served on the Society’s board for 10 years.

-Rhonda will help describe how to begin researching family members, events that happened in their lives and discovering, obtaining, and examining the records that pertain to them.
-She will identify the techniques used in genealogy research, locate clues present in records, and recognize flawed records and resources.
-All this is to be done while keeping an open mind to possible name changes and becoming a real sleuth when seeking out information.
+Rhonda helped describe how to begin researching family members, events that happened in their lives and discovering, obtaining, and examining the records that pertain to them.
+She identified the techniques used in genealogy research, locate clues present in records, and recognize flawed records and resources.
+All this was done while keeping an open mind to possible name changes and becoming a real sleuth when seeking out information.

-Rhonda will take participants on a journey regarding the many twists and turns of genealogical research and provide attendees with a wealth of resources to help them get started.
+Rhonda took participants on a journey regarding the many twists and turns of genealogical research and provide attendees with a wealth of resources to help them get started.